 2. sauce.
 Medieval Europeans followed the Arab custom of having sauces for everything and for every occasion.
 Then, as today, sauces are the elegance of cookery, the touch of character, the art of extracting and combining flavors and the final decorative touch, color.

-The medieval cook in Al-Andalus had to have the qualities of a chemist, apothecary and an artist.
+The staff in medieval Al-Andalus had a chef or chief cook and a sauce maker, who held the second highest position.
+The sauce maker had to have the qualities of a chemist, apothecary and an artist.
 Sauces were brought to a high level of perfection that could be identified by the smell and by sight.
 Sauces needed to be tasted and corrected.
 The balance of the ingredients was the key to success.
 Often sauces were placed in two categories, bechamel sauces and dark sauces.
 To make any sauce, it was required to use the accepted basic ingredients, a liquid, a thickener, herbs and spices.

 Among sauces documented in medieval documents are: white sauce, peacock sauce with almond milk, sauce for hens, sauce for meat, al brou sauce with almond milk for geese and capons, almond sayce, apple sauce, blancmange, cameline sauce, chicken in wine sauce. garlic sauce, hymputrimma sauce, lemon sauce, liver sauce, meat sauce, muyol sauce, nougart sauce, onion sauce, orange sauce, parsley sauce, peacock sauce, pepper sauce, pistachio sauce, pomegranate sauce, quince sauce, sauce for deer, sauce for fowl, rocket sauce, sauce for fried red bream, rosemary sauce, sauce for roast pigeons, salvatgin sauce for wild game, sauce for geese, sauce for hens, sauce for rabbits, veal in sauce, sauce for game, white sauce, wine sauce.